lunduniversity/introprog-scalalib/README.md

 * Use as simple constructs as possible.
 * Follow Scala idioms with a pragmatic mix of imperative, functional and object-oriented programming.
-* Don't use advanced functional programming concepts and magical implicit.
+* Don't use advanced functional programming concepts and magical implicits.
 * Prefer a clean api with single-responsibility functions in simple modules.
 * Prefer immutability over mutable state, `Vector` for sequences and case classes for data.
 * Hide/avoid threading and complicated concurrency.